acsone/git-autoshare/README.rst

    In this configuration, ``git-autoshare-prefetch`` without arguments will not fetch any wildcard repo.
-This could be improved in the future to prefetch repos that are already present in cache.
+This could be improved in the future to refetch repos that are already present in cache.

 git autoshare-clone command
 ---------------------------